neuefische/wd-flipped-classroom-curriculum/README.md

   exercises of this session.
 - `Handouts` are usually the most time intensive, because we want them to be as complete as possible (but of course it still needs to be feasible).
+- `quiz.md` files need to be copied from our old curriculum.
+You can find them in the session folder in the `web-pool-2022` repository.
+Make sure that the questions still fit the content of the session.
+If there is no quiz.md or you work on a new session, just create a new quiz.md and add new questions.

 ## To-Do's